Archmonger/Blackberry-Themes/README.md

 # Blackberry Flat Themepack (BBF)
 CSS changes to many popular home theater services.
 Flat and minimal, cleans up unneeded clutter, and fixes many UI issues on desktop/mobile.
 In the case of Plex, it creates a whole new mobile interface (WebUI and video player), and modifies the desktop UI to better fit within OrganizrV2.
-For those who do not want OrganizrV2 specific view enhancements in `bbf_plex.css`, such as hiding the user icon, please use [Improved Plex Mobile CSS](https://github.com/Archmonger/Improved-Plex-Mobile-CSS).

 ## **Theme Requests**<br/>
 Requests can be made through [Feathub](https://feathub.com/Archmonger/Blackberry-Flat)!